JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

-Figure \ref{fig:FMR}(a) show the SFR-MZ relation of the $z=4-10$ galaxies and their average points as shown in Figure \ref{fig:MZ}, together with the $z=0$ average relation (Eq.\,\ref{eq:FMR_AM2013}) and the data-points of $z\simeq 2.3$ and $3.3$ stacked galaxies \citep{sanders2021}.
-Adopting the best-fit parameter $\alpha=0.66$ found in the low-redshift universe, the $z=4-10$ objects interestingly fall on the same SFR-MZ relationship.
-The panel (b) clarifies the redshift evolution on the SFR-MZ relation by showing the residual metallicity for a given $\mu_{0.66}$ with respect to the $z=0$ relation: $\Delta\log({\rm O/H}) =$ \Oabundance$_{\rm obs} -$ \Oabundance$(\mu_{0.66}$; Eq.\,\ref{eq:FMR_AM2013}) for each galaxy's redshift.
+Figure \ref{fig:FMR}(b) clarifies the redshift evolution on the SFR-MZ relation of \citet{AM2013} by showing the residual metallicity for a given $\mu_{0.66}$ with respect to the $z=0$ relation: $\Delta\log({\rm O/H}) =$ \Oabundance$_{\rm obs} -$ \Oabundance$(\mu_{0.66}$; Eq.\,\ref{eq:FMR_AM2013}) for each galaxy's redshift.
 In this panel, the average points are derived for the objects found in the different redshift bins, at $z=4-6$, $6-8$, and $8-10$.

-Two interesting results arise in Figure \ref{fig:FMR}.
+Two interesting results arise in Figure \ref{fig:FMR}(b).
 One is that the SFR-MZ relation shows no evolution up to $z\sim 8$ within $\Delta\log{\rm O/H}\simeq 0.3$\,dex.
 Another is that a significant decrease of metallicity is found beyond the error at $z>8$.
-The decrease at the highest-redshift bin is not visible in Panel (a) due to the small sample size.
-We have confirmed that similar results are obtained using a different form of the SFR-MZ relation presented in \citet{curti2020}.
+The decrease at the highest-redshift bin is not visible in Panel (a) due to the small sample size, but hinted by the MZ relation at $z=8-10$ (Figure \ref{fig:MZ_redshift_sim}c).
 To further examine the evolution of the SFR-MZ relation, we plot in Figure \ref{fig:Offset_FMR_Mass} the residual metallicity as a function of stellar mass for each of the three redshift bins.
-Although there may be a tentative trend that massive galaxies have a decreased $\Delta\log$(O/H) at $z=4-6$ and $6-8$, no significant dependency of the residual metallicity on stellar mass is indicated with the current sample.
+According to the two average points probing different mass ranges, no significant dependency of the residual metallicity on stellar mass is indicated in each redshift bin with the current sample.
 For the highest redshift bin, the decrease of metallicity is suggested for individual galaxies regardless of their stellar masses.
+Although the JADES+CEERS sub-sample at $z=6-10$ appears to exhibit a mass dependence in the residual metallicity, we suggest this would be caused by a bias introduced by the dominance of lower-redshift galaxies (i.e., $z=6-8$) in the lower-mass regime.
+This is consistent with the MZ plane in Figure \ref{fig:MZ_redshift_sim}, where the lowest-mass point of the JADES+CEERS sub-sample at $z=6-10$ is more consistent with our $z=6-8$ relation rather than the $z=8-10$ one.
 These results suggest that chemical properties of star-forming galaxies up to $z\sim 8$ are very similar to those of local and $z=2-3$ counterparts, while a break of the metallicity equilibrium state may be in place beyond $z\sim 8$.
-More discussions follow in \S\ref{sec:discussion}.
+More discussions follow in Section \ref{sec:discussion}.